ExpediaGroup/bull/README.md

 ## Bean Utils Light Library

 This BeanUtils library is It's a Java Bean to Java Bean transformer that recursively copies data from one object to another, it is generic, flexible, reusable, configurable and incredibly fast.
+It's the only library able to transform Mutable, Immutable and Mixed bean without any custom configuration.

 ## Start using